McP4nth3r/altV-VenoX-V-C-Sharp/README.md

 This is our old VenoX-V Project.
 Its a total mess.. but we loved this mess.
+Don't forget to give a star⭐... even if its bad code.. just for 900+ commits lmao😂

 ## a big thanks to :